Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), Webster Bank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules.
 For loss mitigation or foreclosure prevention assistance, call 800-270-5300.

-Processing timelines at Webster: POD beneficiaries can typically access funds once death certificate and ID are verified.
-Estate accounts require probate court documentation, which varies by state..
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+How long the process takes at Webster: POD beneficiaries can typically access funds once death certificate and ID are verified.
+Estate accounts require probate court documentation, which varies by state.
+The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

 Webster requires several documents to process a claim, including Certified death certificate (original or certified copy), Government-issued photo ID for claimant, and Social Security number or tax ID of claimant, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.